Home Initiative

 Petrol: Why not just choose a small, frugal petrol car?

 Petrol-driven cars are the least expensive to buy.
 Look for overall fuel consumption above, say, 50 miles per gallon.
-Current designs struggle to do much better than that, although advances in technology such as sophisticated valve control (e.g. Fiat MultiAir) or small engines with supercharging and turbo-charging (e.g. Volkswagen group) promise some improvement.
-Petrol engines are much more efficient than they used to be, and petrol also emits less pollution than diesel, although new and tougher standards are narrowing the gap.
+Current designs struggle to do much better than that, although advances in technology such as sophisticated valve control (e.g. Fiat MultiAir) or small engines with supercharging and turbo-charging (e.g. Volkswagen group) have provided some improvement.
+Petrol engines are much more efficient than they used to be, and petrol also emits less pollution (notably nitrogen oxides) than diesel, although new, tougher standards are narrowing the gap.

-* If you don’t drive much then a small, efficient petrol car might be a good choice.
+* Especially if you don’t drive much, a small, efficient petrol car might be the best choice.

 fuel prices